hjmendoza/11-express/README.md

 * Tests written to ensure api returns correct status codes and HTTP requests respond as expected

 ## To Start Application
 Clone down code.
 Define port in .env.
 Run application using either Postman or HTTP.
-View application page using Heroku link.
+View application page `http://localhost:<PORT>`.
   * `localhost:<PORT>` will start at homepage
   * `localhost:<PORT>/api/v1/snacks` will start at endpoint of API
   * Use postman or httpie to register other HTTP requests